 “Since 2018, we have introduced nearly 10 products to better support people’s well-being, including problematic use of our apps, and that work continues today,” Raychoudhury said in a blog post.

-The report cited an internal study to find out about how many people on Facebook experience problematic use.
+The report cited an internal study to find out how many people on Facebook experience problematic use.

 “That’s irresponsible because, as is noted in the study itself, the research was designed to be as expansive as possible to help us better understand the challenge,” Meta replied.